madprops/blog/docs/commands.md

 If the last command failed it will return early.

-It filters out some commands.
+It filters out some common short commands.

 Then it saves to the file, removes duplicates, and applies the `max_xhistory` limit.